-Follow the steps below to modify your TP-Link ID as needed.
+Follow the steps below to change your email address and password of your TP-Link ID as needed.

 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID. - 2.
-Go to Basic > TP-Link Cloud, and focus on the Account Information section. - To change your email address - 1.
-Click Method the Email. - 2.
+Go to Basic > TP-Link Cloud, and focus on the Account Information section. - To change your email address: - 1.
+Click Mehind the Email. - 2.
 Enter the password of your TP-Link ID, then a new email address.
 And click Save.